A comprehensive approach – Carbon neutrality

 Reduced consumption leads to reduced emissions

-Furthermore, other smart energy technologies can be integrated as part of a wider, smart energy strategy to reduce the energy consumption, and therefore carbon emissions, of a site.
-One such technology is voltage optimisation, which reduces the incoming voltage to a more optimal level and therefore reduces the energy consumption of a site.
+Furthermore, other smart energy solutions and technologies can be integrated as part of a wider, smart energy strategy to reduce the energy consumption, and therefore carbon emissions, of a site.
+One such technology is voltage regulation, which reduces the incoming voltage to a more optimal level and therefore reduces the energy consumption of a site.

 This effect can also be produced by updating the High Voltage (HV) infrastructure through replacing a traditional cold-rolled grain-oriented (CRGO) silicon steel transformer with an amorphous core transformer such as Powerstar SO-LO.
-The flexible material of the amorphous core allows for magnetisation and demagnetisation to occur at a quicker rate, which leads to greater efficiencies and a reduction in carbon emissions.
+The amorphous core’s flexible material allows magnetisation and demagnetisation to occur quicker, leading to greater efficiencies and a reduction in carbon emissions.